ccao-data/assesspy/README.md

 remotes::install_gitlab("ccao-data-science---modeling/packages/assesspy@0.1")
 ```

-Once it is installed, you can use it just like any other module.
+Once it is installed, you can use it just like any other package.
 Simply
 call `import assesspy` at the beginning of your script.